iomete/iom-docs/glossary/spark-tensor.md

 ---
 title: Sparse Tensor
-description: Explore the concept of Sparse Tensor, a powerful tool for handling multi-dimensional arrays.
-Learn about its attributes, functions, and how it is a vital component in developing the pytensor library.
+description: Sparse Tensor is a powerful tool for handling multi-dimensional arrays and serves as a vital component in developing the pytensor library.
+One of the key classes in pytensor is the Sptensor, which represents sparse tensors.
 ---

 # Sparse Tensor